-The Creation Story in Hinduism: Ugrasrava Sauti’s Divine Narration
+Creationism in Hinduism: Ugrasrava Sauti’s Divine Narration

-In this fascinating creation story in Hinduism, Ugrasrava Sauti begins his narration after the esteemed sage Kulapati Rishi asks him to recount the origins of the universe.
+In this fascinating story of creationism in Hinduism, Ugrasrava Sauti begins his narration after the esteemed sage Kulapati Rishi asks him to recount the origins of the universe.
 With great reverence, Ugrasrava bows to his ancestors before embarking on this sacred journey, revealing how life, the cosmos, and all beings came into existence.

 The Origins: From Darkness to the Primal Egg